Committed to a more vibrant community

 Numerous public art projects and art installations call Midtown Crossing home.

-Local artist Watie White has three permanent murals in the neighborhood, including “Monday Night Movies” on the east side of Alamo Drafthouse Cinema and Culprit Cafe, “Turner Park” on the southeast corner of 33rd and Farnam, and “Eastbound Zeppelins” above Modern Love.
+Local artist Watie White has three permanent murals in the neighborhood, including “Monday Night Movies” on the east side of Stories Coffee Company, “Turner Park” on the southeast corner of 33rd and Farnam, and “Eastbound Zeppelins” above Modern Love.

 The Sunny and Chair Community Art Project involves talented creatives who turn a collection of Adirondack chairs into works of art, highlighting one of Omaha’s iconic destinations and/or distinctive attributes.
 The stylized chairs are positioned around Midtown Crossing and Turner Park.
 The 2022 Presenting Sponsor for the Sunny and Chair Art Project is Omaha Steaks.